realpranjal/tic-tac-toe/README.md

-AI learns the game of "Tic Tac Toe" via q-learning
+AI learns the game of "Tic Tac Toe" via Q-learning